988 Suicide & Crisis Lifeline

 for the Native and Strong Lifeline

-• For all other callers, stay on the line to be connected to a crisis counselor
+• For all other callers, stay on the line or dial 0 to be connected to a crisis counselor

 Connect